On April 7, 2014, a team of security researchers announced the discovery of a critical vulnerability dubbed “The Heartbleed Bug

 - Please consult your server administrators with regards to updating or recompiling OpenSSL.

-- OpenSSL 1.0.1g is now available here, including bug and security fixes
+- The latest version OpenSSL is now available here, including bug and security fixes.

 - As a safety measure it is highly advisable to replace the web server certificate after the OpenSSL upgrade.